Akylon/ltc_acceleration/README.md

 12. Run synthesis and implementation.
 Check the implementation results afterwards, if no timing issues are present, then continue with the next step.
 13. Generate and export hardware including the bit stream to folder **WS/Vivado**.
 Vivado can now be closed.
 14. Open the Vitis project and update hardware specification with the newly exported file from the step before.
+15. It is recommeded to clean the project.
-15. Compile the firmware.
+16. Compile the platform and the application.

-#### 4 Run Application
+## 4 Run Application
 1. Connect PC with Kria via JTAG programmer.
 2. Connect PC with Kria via USB-2 Micro (J4) for serial communication using the UART interface of the Kria.
-3. Plug the power up the Kria Platform.
+3. Power up the Kria Platform.
 4. Manually override bootmode to JTAG bootmode, since the Platform is per default in SD card bootmode.
 This can be done by typing the following commands into the XSCT console, while the Platform is connected via JTAG.
 More info about this is found [here](https://xilinx.github.io/kria-apps-docs/creating_applications/2022.1/build/html/docs/bootmodes.html).
    1. connect
    2. targets -set -filter {name=~ "PSU"}